hudora/huImages/README.markdown

 # Client usge

 Now you can start putting images into the Database.
-If you don't run on the same Server, you must find a wy to make CouchDB accessible to the client.
+If you don't run on the same Server, you must find a way to make CouchDB accessible to the client.
 [Running a CouchDB cluster on Amazon EC2][10] might be a good startingpoint.
 An other (easier) approach is simply running the client on the same machine as the server.
+Under extreme circumstances image serving can happen without access to CouchDB but you loose some of the features.

 [10]: http://blogs.23.nu/c0re/2009/12/running-a-couchdb-cluster-on-amazon-ec2/